What is Relaxation

 Stress is now known to be a major contributor, either directly or indirectly, to coronary heart disease, cancer, lung ailments, accidental injuries, cirrhosis of the liver and suicide—six of the leading causes of death in the U.S. says the Times.
 "Ten or 15 years ago, we thought there was no therapy for stress," says Stanford Psychiatrist Stewart Agras.
 "Now we know that relaxation is not a gimmick; it works."

 In addition to the above notations stress also effects:

 blood pressureenergy levels increased cholesterol levels increased physical and emotional tensiondigestive problemssuppression of the immune system

 all of which contribute too many illnesses.

-Now that you have an understanding of the negative affects of stress you have the knowledge of all of those negative effects you can reverse with relaxation.
+Now that you have an understanding of the negative effects of stress you have the knowledge of all of those negative effects you can reverse with relaxation.